 6. Context & Surrounding Text

-Google understands images better in context.
-Place images within relevant text and describe them in the surrounding paragraph.
-Meaningful captions further increase relevance in image search.
-Context helps both users and search engines interpret the content correctly.
-Avoid images with no relation to the text as they weaken your SEO.
+Google understands images better when they’re in context.
+Always place images in a way that’s relevant to the text and describe them in the surrounding paragraph.
+Meaningful image captions increase relevance in image search.
+Context helps both users and search engines correctly interpret the content.
+Avoid images that are unrelated to the text, as this weakens SEO.

 7. Structured Data for Multimedia